 Amazin LêThi was born in Saigon where she was left in an orphanage by her mother.
+Amazin was bullied constantly as a young child because of her ethnicity and sexuality and it was because of this she went into bodybuilding at the tender age of 6 going onto become a competitive natural bodybuilder in her teens then qualifying as a strength and conditioning coach.
 As a young adult, she was homeless for a period of time and it was at this lowest point, contemplating suicide, Amazin realized her passion and love for sport could help her survive.
 Gaining physical and mental strength and confidence, from her personal journey of homelessness and against all the odds she has overcome enormous barriers to become a leading global rainbow (LGBTQ) sports activist and thought leader.
-She is also a former competitive natural bodybuilder, TV/Film star, entertainment executive and the first Vietnamese internationally published health and fitness author.
+She is also a TV/Film star, entertainment executive and the first Vietnamese internationally published health and fitness author.

 'Amazin Lethi’s remarkable contribution in the entertainment and fitness industry is inspirational to the Vietnamese American community and she continues to serve as a role model for us all.’

 ‘This lady is nothing short of amazing’

 'The USA radio network 'Voice of America' observed, Amazin is the first Vietnamese bodybuilder to have entered into the entertainment industry successfully on a global scale.'

 Voice of America Network